cbath/cbath/docs/philosphies/developer_experience.md

   - VS Code
   - GitHub
 - Where do they want to
-- How to maximise the ones they want to with integrations and automation
+- How to maximize the ones they want to with integrations and automation

 ### Small but Every Day